Azure/modern-web-app-pattern-dotnet/README.md

 ### 7. Deploy the application

-Run the following command to deploy the code to the created infrastructure:
+Run the following command to deploy the code to the created infrastructure (about 4-minutes to deploy):

 ```shell
 azd deploy
 ```

-If you are doing a multi-region deployment, you must also deploy the code to the secondary region:
+If you are doing a multi-region deployment, you must also deploy the code to the secondary region (about 4-minutes to deploy):

 ```shell
 SECONDARY_RESOURCE_GROUP=$(azd env get-values --output json | jq -r .secondary_resource_group)